LEFT OVER | C-PRINTS ON CLEAR | LIGHTBOXES | 8cm x 5,3cm | 2020

 STAIRS AND MORE STAIRS | C - PRINT 120x600cm | 2019

-The stairs immortalised in this monumental photo composition were installed with the aim of transporting tourists to the “Konkordia” hut.
+The stairs immortalized in this monumental photo composition were installed with the aim of transporting tourists to the “Konkordia” hut.
 These "stairs to heaven" are direct witnesses of the melting of glaciers.
-They become a sort of unit of measurement, since each year they need to be enlarged to continue to perform their function.
+They become a unit of measurement, since each year stairs must be added to allow them to perform their function.

-Stairs "towards the sky" which however keep growing towards the ground.
+Those stairs "towards the sky" ironically keep growing towards the ground.

 MA SAMAR | C - PRINTS 100x80cm | 2019

 Ma Samaritaine is a carte blanche for photographers who accompany the transitional phase and the transformative architectural gesture at the new Samaritaine, an iconic department store in Paris.